gagneurlab/drop/README.md

 ## What's new

 Due to snakemake updates affecting wBuild and the way we installed FRASER, installing DROP 1.3.3 no longer works.
-Version 1.3.4 is the same as 1.3.3, but fixes the FRASER version to ensure reproducibility and fixes certain scripts affected by the snakemake update.
-Running 1.3.4 should provide the same results as 1.3.3.
+Version 1.3.4 simply fixes the FRASER version to ensure reproducibility and fixes certain scripts affected by the snakemake update.
+Running the pipeline with the version 1.3.4 should provide the same outlier results as 1.3.3.

 Version 1.3.0 introduces the option to use FRASER 2.0 which is an improved version of FRASER that uses the Intron Jaccard Index metric instead of percent spliced in and splicing efficiency to quantify and later call aberrant splicing.
 To run FRASER 2.0, modify the `FRASER_version` parameter in the aberrantSplicing dictionary in the config file and adapt the `quantileForFiltering` and `deltaPsiCutoff` parameters.
 See the [config template](https://github.com/gagneurlab/drop/blob/master/drop/template/config.yaml) for more details.
 When switching between FRASER versions, we recommend running DROP in a separate folder for each version.
 Moreover, DROP now allows users to provide lists of genes to focus on and do the multiple testing correction instead of the usual transcriptome-wide approach.
 Refer to the [documentation](https://gagneurlab-drop.readthedocs.io/en/latest/prepare.html#limiting-fdr-correction-to-subsets-of-genes-of-interest).